Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Introduction

 \begin{thmrm} Adjoint polynomials of convex polyhedral cones contained in the nonnegative orthant and sharing a face with it are covolume polynomials. \end{thmrm}

 See Theorem~\ref{thm:adjpol} for a more complete statement.
-In particular, these adjoint polynomials are necessarily M-convex and sectional log-concave
+In particular, these adjoint polynomials are necessarily M-convex and sectional log-concave (and in fact dually Lorentzian in the sense of~\cite{dualLor}).

 It is conceivable that this result may extend to all convex polyhedral cones contained in the nonnegative orthant.
-We prove that this is the case for a certain class of cones, which we call `orthantal'; see Definition~\ref{def:orthantal} and Corollary~\ref{cor:orthan}.
+We prove that Theorem~\ref{thm:adpo} does extend to a certain class of cones which we call `orthantal'; see Definition~\ref{def:orthantal} and Corollary~\ref{cor:orthan}.

-It is also conceivable that adjoint polynomials of all convex polyedral cones contained in the nonnegative orthant are actually Lorentzian after normalization.
-The conjecture stated above would imply this fact, for orthantal cones.
+It is also conceivable that adjoint polynomials of all convex polyhedral cones contained in the nonnegative orthant are actually Lorentzian after normalization.
+The conjecture stated above would imply this fact for orthantal cones.

-{\em Acknowledgments.} This work was supported in part by the Simons Foundation, collaboration grant~\#625561.
+{\em Acknowledgments.} This work was supported in part by the Simons Foundation, collaboration grant~\#625561, and by an FSU `COFRS' award.
 The author thanks Caltech for the hospitality.
+The author also thanks Petter Br\"{a}nd\'{e}n, Kathl\'en Kohn, Matt Larson, Jonathan Monta\~no, and the referee for useful comments.